zopefoundation/zope.component/docs/narr.rst

    ComponentLookupError: (<InterfaceClass ...IGreeter>, 'ted')

-If a component provides only one interface, as in the example above, then we can omit the provided interface from the call to `provideUtility`:
+If a component provides only one interface, as in the example above, then we can omit the provided interface from the call to :func:`provideUtility`:

 .. doctest::